 The location was beautiful, right next to a rushing river, but the dwelling itself felt a bit like a white trash trailer park yurt.
 They had a gasoline generator running outside to power a washing machine inside, random scraps of metal lay on the floor, and several babies slept scattered around the yurt.
 Fortunately this was not our domain for the night, and we set up camp down near the river.

 We joined Shavaa in the yurt in the morning, and he was happily chewing on the contents of the stew from the night before, which at this point had congealed into a sort of paste of cold fat and organs.
 My curiosity got the better of me, and I accepted a generous piece of stomach from the bowl.
 It was awful.
-The taste of grass remained, and it was so tough I eventually had to swallow it whole.
+The taste of grass clung to its cleaning pad-like texture, and it was so tough I eventually had to swallow it whole.
 All I could see was the sheep’s lifeless eyes staring into my soul as I ate of its flesh.

 The day’s ride was not long, it was only 20 or so kilometers back to Khatgal.
 We said goodbye to Shavaa back at the guest house and were grateful for his companionship and expertise while in the wilderness.
 Being back to civilization, we had a few beers and ordered a home cooked meal of tsuivan from the guest house.
 The food wasn’t particularly impressive, and may have led to us becoming very sick.
 We woke up in the middle of the night to fairly strong symptoms of food poisoning, and were bed-ridden with fevers and dependent on frequent bathroom visits for the whole next day.
 In my fevered state, I dreamt that I needed to make wooden car doors and deliver them to an Estonian man named Einar in order to move on from Khatgal.